RahulC-DG/Voice-Model-Testing/README.md

 - **Cartesia** for Ink-Whisper real-time STT
 - **Speechmatics** for enhanced real-time transcription
 - **Google Cloud** for Speech-to-Text API
+- **OpenAI** for Whisper real-time transcription
+- **Microsoft** for Azure Speech-to-Text services
+- **Amazon** for Transcribe Streaming API

 ---

-**Built for developers, researchers, and anyone interested in comparing speech-to-text accuracy and performance across multiple AI models in real-time.**
+**Built for developers, researchers, and anyone interested in comparing speech-to-text accuracy and performance across 8 major AI models in real-time.**